AfterShip/aftership-sdk-ios/README.md

 ### via source code

 Developer can download source code here and integrate it with your project.
 Note that this project depends on [RestKit](https://github.com/RestKit/RestKit/) for network and [RXPromise](https://github.com/couchdeveloper/RXPromise) for tests.
-Developer have to also included them for compilation.
+Developers have to also include them for compilation.

 ## Usage